chef-boneyard/chef-partner-cookbook-program-jjb/README.md

 job.
 Clone down the repo, and if it changes at all it'll update the corresponding jobs.

+We have added a new test that is being rolled out and that is a measure of the health of the cookbook project.
+This measures the age of Issues and PRs.
+If any have not been updated for 8 days then this will automatically fail the build.
+The URL for each of the violations will be displayed in the console output.

 ## The Jenkins Job YAMLs for the Cookbooks
 | Cookbook  | Build Status |
 | ------------- | ------------- |